Jared-Krajewski/Jared-Krajewski/README.md

 # Welcome 👋👋🏿👋🏽👋🏻👋🏾👋🏼, I'm Jared Krajewski

-I'm a  full-stack JavaScript developer passionate about building innovative web applications with a focus on user experience, accessability and functionality.
+I'm a  full-stack JavaScript developer passionate about building innovative web applications with a focus on user experience, accessibility and functionality.
 I am a self taught MERN stack developer.
 Currently I am volunteering for a Portland civic coding organization working organizational improvement, re-vamping their [website](https://github.com/codeforpdx/codepdx_website).
 Additionally I am working on a project called [PASS](https://github.com/codeforpdx/PASS) which aims to assist home insecure individuals with document retention for civil assistance applications using de-centralized data storage to keep the user in control of their documents.

 ## About Me